-Classification General Description Location Criteria Size Criteria Mini Park Used to address limited, isolated or unique recreational needs.
-Less than 1⁄4 mile in residential setting 2500 sq ft to 1 acre Neighborhood Park Serves as the recreational and social focus of the neighborhood.
+Classification Gerreral Description Location Criteria Size Critoria Mini Park Have zero?
+Used to address limited, isolated or unique recreational needs.
+Less than 1/4 mile in residential setting 2500 sq ft to 1 acre Neighborhood Park Serves as the recreational and social focus of the neighborhood.
 Focus is on informal active and passive recreation.
-1 / 4 to 1 / 2 mile distance and interrupted by nonresidential roads and other physical barriers 5-10 acres Community Park Serves broader purpose than neighborhood park.
-Focus is on meeting community-based recreation needs.
-Usually serves two or more neighborhoods and 1⁄2 to 3-mile distance Usually between 30-50 acres Large Urban Park Serve a broader purpose than community parks and are used when community and neighborhood parks are not adequate to serve the needs of the community.
-Usually a minimum of 50 acres, 75 acres or more is optimal Natural Resource Areas Lands set aside for preservation of significant natural resources, remnant landscapes, open space, and visual aesthetics/buffering.
+1/4 to 1/2 mile distance and interrupted by nonresidential roads and other physical barriers 5-10 acres Community Park Serves broader purpose than neighborhood park.
+Focus is an meeting community-based recreation needs Usually series two or more neighborhoods and to o 3-mile distance Usually between 30-50 acres Large Urban Park Serve a broader purpose than community parks and are used when community and neighborhood parks are not adequate to serve the needs of the community. community Usually a minimum of 50 acres, 75 acres or more is optimal Natural Resource Areas Lands set aside for preservation of significant natural resources, remnant landscapes, open space, and visual aesthetics/buffering.
 Resource availability and opportunity Variable Special Use Covers a broad range of parks and recreation facilities oriented toward single- purpose use Variable dependent for special use Usually a minimum of 25 acres, with 40 to 80 acres being optimal.